dstroot/readme/readme.md

 - **My time is your time.** I’ve got responsibilities but very few of them are more important than spending time with you.
 Feel entirely free to try to catch me ad-hoc via Slack, Skype, or in person, or put time on my calendar to talk whenever you want.
 I keep my Outlook calendar updated, so any availability you see there is real.
 You may not find a slot on my calendar in any given day, but if you want to meet I will make it happen.
 So let me know and I will move things around.

+## Caveat

+Take this with a grain of salt - some of it is aspirational.
+If you find me not living up to my principles please point it out to me.
+I need feedback to course correct as we all do.

+## Feedback

+If you have feedback for me, **please** share it.
+I _do_ want to hear it.
+If you think I don't want to hear it, or I'm not listening then please give it to someone above me.

+Three dimensions are required for robust feedback:

+1. Safety should be high (no fear of retaliation)
+1. Effort should be low (no rebuttals)
+1. Benefit should be high (positive results)

+Let me know if we do not well on any of these three dimensions and any suggestions you have to improve.

+If you can give me feedback in-person, I'd prefer that.
+If you're comfortable kicking off a discussion with an email or a Slack message, I would rather you do that than not bring it up at all.

+If you're not comfortable giving me feedback yourself that's perfectly OK, please give it to someone above me so they can anonymously relay it to me and I can work on it.

 ## Management Style

 This is a team sport.
-Generally we will make decisions and set priorities as a management team - together we are more perceptive and intelligent than any one of us individually.
-Occasionally I make a hard call.
+Generally, we will make decisions and set priorities as a management team - together we are more perceptive and intelligent than any of us individually.
+Occasionally I will make a hard call.
 In all cases your input and counsel is invaluable to me.

 ## Schedule

 I am usually in the office early.
 I like the momentum an early start gives me each day.
 As for your schedule: do what works for you.
 I bias towards results.
-The way we align on expected results is:
+The way we align on results is:

 ## One-on-ones

 I will put some time on your calendar for one-on-ones.
-Chances are it will be for 30 minutes once a week.
-If you need more time, let me know and I will adjust.
+If you want more (or less) time, let me know and I will adjust.

-- Status can be communicated via email or other means
+- Status is better communicated real-time via email or other means.
+I don't want these to be "status meetings".
 - If something is holding you back **do not save it for a 1:1**.
 Call me, slack me, email me but let's get it addressed.

 I see 1:1s as your opportunity to let me know how you're doing and what you need.
 It's time for us to align on goals/outcomes and direction.

-The best 1:1s are focused beyond the moment: Your career development, team strategy and opportunity, the company's strategy, etc. Feel free to come with a topic you’d like to discuss.
+The best 1:1s are focused beyond the moment: Your career development, team strategy and opportuniies, the company's strategy, etc. Feel free to come with a topic you’d like to discuss.
 I’d love it if you spent a few minutes beforehand preparing so that we can get the most of our time.

 ## Nuance